Skip to main content

 Male testosterone optimization protocols aim to restore physiological hormone levels to alleviate symptoms.

-It stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to continue their own testosterone production and maintain sperm development.
+It stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to continue their own testosterone production and maintain sperm development.
 This helps prevent testicular atrophy and preserves fertility potential, a common concern with exogenous testosterone administration alone.

 Another important component is Anastrozole, an aromatase inhibitor, typically taken orally twice weekly.
 Testosterone can convert into estrogen in the body through an enzyme called aromatase.
 While some estrogen is essential for male health, excessive conversion can lead to undesirable effects such as gynecomastia or water retention.